Skip to main contentScroll Top

 Knowing by default that taxis, if you ask them for a floating market, will take you to Damnoen Saduak, which is NOT in Bangkok but 100 km away and is the only one open on weekdays.

-All other markets only open on weekends.
-The most popular in Bangkok, even being Taling Chan, because it is the easiest to access from the center.
-Personally, I prefer wide Mayom already because it has a few boats really selling fruit and vegetables and because the general atmosphere is resolutely local.
+All the other markets are only open on weekends.
+The most popular in Bangkok is Taling Chan, even though it's the easiest to get to from the city center.
+Personally, I prefer Lat Mayom, partly because it has a few boats actually selling fruits and vegetables, and partly because the overall atmosphere is decidedly local.

 I'm not going to describe in more detail what this can give since I have also written an entire article on the subject, which I invite you to discover by clicking below: